 It does not matter how much data you collect if that data is not relevant to the business or does not contribute to the business in any way.
 In fact, collecting too much data actually makes the job of processing and analytics more complicated.
 The data that the organization collects needs to be cleaned and filtered before sending it to the archives.
 Not all data is worth retaining.
 What kind of data is to be kept and what can be discarded should be made clear through some established guidelines.

-Encouraging collaboration between the data science and IT team
+Encouraging collaboration between the data science and IT teams

 The IT team will be at the forefront of the digital transformation of the organization.
 They are the ones who will be implementing the changes and carrying out the groundwork.
-The data that the company collects and analyses and the insights gained from it is of utmost importance to the IT team.
+The data the company collects and analyzes, and the insights gained from it, are of utmost importance to the data team.
 To gain maximum returns from the data, it is important that the data analysts and IT people work in close collaboration.
 There should be no barriers to communication or silos that restrict the flow of information between these two crucial units.

 Attributes of feedback mechanisms

-During feedback loop analysis, businesses made a deliberate effort to figure out what clients valued in the feedback mechanisms.
+During feedback loop analysis, businesses make a deliberate effort to figure out what clients value in the feedback mechanisms.

 The following attributes are the most important and should influence the choice of mechanism: